Joshua-z-Luo/Tarkov-Market-Bot/README.md

 ## Usage
-- usage
+- Run the new_data.py file to generate the repository and do first time setup
+- Run the update.py file to continuously update the repository
+- Run the bot.py file to communicate with the discord servers for bot functionality

 ## Acknowledgements

-- This project was made in collaboration with (ethan github)
+- This project was made in collaboration with [@EthanGray](https://github.com/Egray180)

 ## Contact